-Of course, if you want to just enjoy and let someone else worry about the details, then booking one of the many local fishing guides or Gatun Lake fishing charters is the smart way to go.
-These guys are local, most speak enough English in case your Espanol isn’t up to snuff and, more importantly, know precisely where to take you to catch these fun and aggressive fish.
+Of course, if you want to just enjoy and let someone else worry about the details, then booking one of the many local fishing guides or Gatun Lake fishing charters are the smart way to go.
+These guys are local, most speak enough English in case your Espanol isn’t up to snuff and, more importantly, they know precisely where to take you to catch these fun and aggressive fish.

 Remember to bring sunblock and a hat, because the sun will be unforgiving so close to the equator.
 You’ll also want to bring food and drink provisions to the lake as there is nowhere to buy snacks near the landing.
 We probably don’t have to tell you that bass lures will be your prime choice if you’re bringing your own gear.

 Maybe it’s time to check out Lago Gatun?
-To learn more about fishing in Panama or Panama deep sea fishing, take a look here.
+To learn more about fishing Gatun Lake or Panama deep sea fishing, take a look here.